Sunday, July 30, 2017

 Note how the center plank of the bottom flares at the transom.
 It might seem like unnecessary extra work to fit those seams but when you do this with a handsaw rather than a plane it doesn't really matter.

 Note how the edge of the side planks form a slight lip, which acts as a kind of rubbing strip for the bottom.
 Nasu san explained to us as this material wore down he could pull the nails in the center of the boat, push the bottom up and re-nail, creating a renewed lip.
-It seems like an extraordinary amount of work, but Nasu san rejected the idea of simply adding a rubbing strip.
+It seems like an extraordinary amount of work, but for some reason Nasu san rejected the idea of simply adding a rubbing strip.

 We visited a local museum and measured two boats: first a small fishing boat from the Kiso River...